-Note 2: Physician statement of presence or absence of adenopathy should be used to code this data item.
+Note 3: Physician statement of presence or absence of adenopathy should be used to code this data item.

-- Physician's statement regarding the presence of adenopathy (present or absent) takes priority.
-If a physician's statement and imaging are both available and in disagreement, go with the physician's statement - A statement of RAI Stage 1 or 2 means that adenopathy is present - If a physician's statement is not available, use the definition of adenopathy in Note 3 to determine if adenopathy is present or not
+• Physician's statement regarding the presence of adenopathy (present or absent) takes priority.
+If a physician's statement and imaging are both available and in disagreement, go with the physician's statement • If a physician's statement is not available, use the definition of adenopathy in Note 3 to determine if adenopathy is present or not

-Note 3: Adenopathy is defined as the presence of lymph nodes >1.5 cm on physical examination (PE) and is part of the staging criteria.
+Note 4: Adenopathy is defined as the presence of lymph nodes >1.5 cm on physical examination (PE) and is part of the staging criteria.

-Note 4: This data item is determined from physical exam alone.
+Note 5: This data item is determined from physical exam alone.
 If a physical exam cannot be used to detect adenopathy due to issues related to the patient's obesity, a physician statement of peripheral adenopathy based on a CT scan can be used.